angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/04-ptt.md

 another 2-3 times to access our Oracle and by that time our opponent has had a lot of time to find more answers or apply pressure against our halved life total.
-Likewise if they have :card[Daze] for our Ideas Unbound, are we willing to risk Forcing it to then have the Oracle countered later in the turn?
+Likewise if they have :card[Daze] for our Ideas Unbound, are we willing to risk Forcing it to then have the oracle countered later in the turn?
 If not then we have to get a little more creative.

 One thing we can do when building the pile is rearrange it slightly to